Will Kentucky cover the spread vs. Kansas? Betting Trends, Record ATS

 Additional Kentucky vs Kansas Insights & Trends

-- Kentucky went 13-8 against the spread and 18-4 overall last season when scoring more than 68.1 points.
+- When Kentucky totaled more than 68.1 points last season, it went 13-8 against the spread and 18-4 overall.

-- The Jayhawks scored an average of 75.4 points per game last year, 7.6 more points than the 67.8 the Wildcats gave up to opponents.

-- Kansas went 11-10 against the spread and 22-2 overall when it scored more than 67.8 points last season.
+- Kansas put together an 11-10 ATS record and a 22-2 overall record last season in games it scored more than 67.8 points.

 Bet on this or any college basketball matchup at BetMGM